ToNi3141/Rasterix/README.md

 cmake --build build/zynq --config Release --parallel
 ```
 Now you can copy the binaries in `build/zynq/example` to your target (for instance via `scp`) and execute them.
 You should now see on your screen the renderings.

+### glX
+It also builds the `libGL.so` library, which implements a very basic glX API and exposes the OpenGL API.
+The current implementation of the glX API should be sufficient to play games like Quake3e without modifications, or to use it with SDL.

 ## Reload FPGA content without rebuilding the File System
 To reload the FPGA content, copy the bin file (`scp synth/rasterix.bin petalinux@192.168.2.120:/home/petalinux/`) in the synth directory onto your target.
 Then use the following commands on the target to load the new bit stream.